jckleiner/config/mac-setup-script/macSetup.md

   * Ç -> 8 ( [

 #### KeepassXC Settings and Browser Integration
+  * TODO: TouchID ??? -> if fixed then lock database when screen is locked
   * Security -> Convenience -> uncheck "lock databases when..." and "forget touchId when..."
   * Download extension "KeePassXC-Browser"
   * The database needs to be open on the background